prof-alazhary/Security-Gateway/README.md

 > covertTokenToCookie

-By the Postman App, you can perform the folloeing API call :-
+By the Postman App, you can perform the following API call :-
 ```
 POST localhost:8086/token
 ```